jonnonz1/nz-statute-book/acts/public/2011/auditor-regulation-act-2011.md

-(1) This section applies, in respect of a quality review of the systems, policies, and procedures of an audit firm, to— (a) every partner, director, and employee of the audit firm; and (b) every person who provides services to the audit firm under a contract for services; and (c) every issuer in relation to which the audit firm (or any of its partners, directors, or employees) has carried out, or is carrying out, an issuer audit.
+(1) This section applies, in respect of a quality review of the systems, policies, and procedures of an audit firm, to— (a) every partner, director, and employee of the audit firm; and (b) every person who provides services to the audit firm under a contract for services; and (c) every FMC reporting entity in relation to which the audit firm (or any of its partners, directors, or employees) has carried out, or is carrying out, an FMC audit.
 (2) This section applies, in respect of a quality review of the systems, policies, and procedures of a licensed auditor, to— (a) the licensed auditor; and
   (b) every employee of the licensed auditor; and
-  (c) every person who provides services to the licensed auditor under a contract for services; and (d) every issuer in relation to which the licensed auditor (or any of his or her employees) has carried out, or is carrying out, an issuer audit.
+  (c) every person who provides services to the licensed auditor under a contract for services; and (d) every FMC reporting entity in relation to which the licensed auditor (or any of his or her employees) has carried out, or is carrying out, an FMC audit.
 (3) Every person to whom this section applies commits an offence if the person hinders, obstructs, or delays the FMA (or a person referred to in section 66(1)) in connection with the carrying out of a quality review and is liable on conviction,—
   (a) in the case of an individual, to a fine not exceeding $40,000:
   (b) in the case of a body corporate, to a fine not exceeding $100,000.